kevindublin/promptme/README.md

 - Number of queue calls, prompts, & drafts written tied to membership tier

 **Writing Career Features**
-- Submission Tracker
+- Submission Tracker via Submittable API
 - Open calls for submissions
 - User posted Calls for submissions
-- Web scraper which pulls calls from all over the web and prompt me calls that API
+- Web scraper which pulls submission calls from all over the web and prompt me calls that API